JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ```

-Note that in the inner constructor, we use the `promote` function and that we specify the parameter `T` in the call of the `new` function.
-The probability density function can be defined as a functor in the following way.
+We specified the parameter `T` by `eltype(pars)` in the call of the `new` function.
+The probability density function can be defined as a functor in the following way:

 ```jldoctest structs_gauss; output = false